Codeception/codeception.github.com/docs/modules/REST.md

 {% endhighlight %}

 You can also apply filters to check values.
-Filter can be applied with `:` char after the type declaration.
+Filter can be applied with a `:` char after the type declaration, or after another filter if you need more than one.

 Here is the list of possible filters: